SuperDotNet/superdotnet.run/content/_index.md

 If you are in the MSFT ecosystem and frequent any of its blogs, then you have most likely seen me patrolling the comments of the posts there -- usually when the subject revolves around data formats, or .NET client application development -- under the nickname of Mike-EEE, a gamer tag that I acquired in the late 1990s and I have stuck with it through this day.

 I have been a .NET developer since 2001, since Visual Studio was in its first beta.
-Before that, I was a PHP web developer and first employee for a [startup](https://www.wildtangent.com/) and well-rehearsed in JavaScript, XML, and of course HTML -- along with all their associated pains -- when I stumbled upon the glory of .NET.
+Before that, I was a PHP web developer and [first employee for a startup](https://www.wildtangent.com/) that was founded by [one of the creators of DirectX](https://en.wikipedia.org/wiki/Alex_St._John).
+The technology that this company initially dealt with -- [Chromeffects](https://en.wikipedia.org/wiki/Microsoft_Chrome) -- can, for all intents and purposes, be called the first version of Silverlight ([discussed below](/#what-in-the-world-is-this-project)).
+From my efforts at this startup, you could say that I was well-rehearsed in JavaScript, XML, and, of course, HTML -- but more so with all their associated pains.

+It was there also that I stumbled upon the glory of .NET.

 Since that time, I have worked for several software consultancies and then started my own small consultancy, but it is now put on hold while I work on this project and vision.

 ## What in the World is This Project?!

 In my 17 years of .NET development, there was no other technology that I enjoyed as much as [Silverlight](https://en.wikipedia.org/wiki/Microsoft_Silverlight).
-If you are a storied .NET client developer, then you are most likely in agreement with me that Silverlight was one of the best inventions of MSFT's storied legacy.
-We all know, however, that Silverlight met its demise in 2011, after a very dubious on-stage performance by Steven Sinofsky tried to wow an entire conference auditorium room packed with MSFT developers with a non-MSFT technology, that of JavaScript and HTML5.
-The results of which are still lore today (it didn't go very well).
+If you are a storied .NET client application developer, then you are most likely in agreement with me that Silverlight was one of the best inventions of MSFT's storied legacy.
+We all know, however, that Silverlight met its demise in 2011, after a very dubious on-stage performance by Steven Sinofsky tried to wow and impress an entire conference auditorium room packed full with MSFT developers with a _non-MSFT technology_, that of JavaScript and HTML5.
+The results of which are still lore today (hint: it didn't go very well).

 ### Open Letter to .NET Platform Leadership